LS-FCEFyN/FreeBSDAutoConfig/README.md

 ### Wuncon Siji Fonts
 We use the Wuncon Siji fonts for icons.
-You can find and install them from [this repository](https://github.com/stark/siji).
+You can find them in [this repository](https://github.com/stark/siji).

 ### Font-Logos
 For additional icons, we use font-logos.
-You can find and install them from [this repository](https://github.com/lukas-w/font-logos).
+You can find them in [this repository](https://github.com/lukas-w/font-logos).

 ## Wallpaper
 Our wallpaper is by the Pixiv artist スカイ.
-You can view and download it [here](https://www.pixiv.net/en/artworks/103416142).
+You can view it [here](https://www.pixiv.net/en/artworks/103416142).

 ## Required Programs